Steps of the eviction process in West Virginia:

 “Self-Help” Evictions

-Unlike most states, West Virginia does not have a state statute outlining specific types of self-help evictions.
-A tenant can only be legally removed with a court order obtained through the formal eviction process.
-If found liable, the landlord could be required to pay the tenant an amount that the trial court sees fit.
+Unlike most states, West Virginia does not have a state statute outlining specific types of self-help evictions A tenant can only be legally removed with a court order obtained through the formal eviction process.

 Retaliatory Evictions